 Overall Quality of Project Outcomes Rating: Moderately Unsatisfactory (MU)

 The project results are the measurable development changes produced by the project, and pertain to the full scope of the Results-Based Management (RBM) chain, from direct project outputs, and with an emphasis on the short-to-medium term outcomes, as well as longer-term impacts.
-The project was able to achieve most of the intended project outputs by the very end of the project, with 90% of the delivery occurring in the last two years of project implementation after several extensions (from the originally intended 4 years to a total project duration of 8 years).
+The project was able to achieve most of the intended project outputs by the very end of the project, with 63% of the delivery occurring in the last 18 months of project implementation after several extensions (from the originally intended 5 years to a total project duration of 8 years).
 Unfortunately, given the challenges in implementation, long-delays on completing many project outputs, the intended outcomes were in most part not achieved or remain impossible to assess with future monitoring.
 Given these results and the significant shortcoming in effectiveness and efficiency described below, the overall results rating for the project is Moderately Unsatisfactory.

 It should be noted that the stated objective of the project was “to increase community and livelihood resilience in coastal areas of Mauritius” As the project stands, and with the data gathered by the end of project, there is no evidence that this has been achieved.
 The direct benefits on the targeted for now remains anecdotal or speculative, as there is no evidence that communities targeted are not more resilient nor that their livelihoods are more resilient.
 Perhaps most importantly, even when accounting for the considerable project delays, there is no adequate socio-economic baseline to actually monitor changes in community resilience.
 This is a lesson for future projects, which should clearly identify of beneficiaries, and then undertake a baseline socio-economic assessment and vulnerability analysis, before and after the project implementation at each site, in order to assess changes.